sasjs/cli.sasjs.io/docs/compile.md

 * Elimination of SAS Catalogs for macros / programs
 * Elimination of filesystem dependency for code
 * Resilient and Highly Portable Applications
+* Consistent performance
-* Transparent / Easy to debug
+* Easy to debug & test
 * Simple to deploy

 `sasjs compile` can be applied to a single file, or more commonly, to all the files in a project.